MalcolmPereira/eightball/README.md

 ...
 ```

-Another filter removes any unrequired elements from log line which is not required by the statment capturing service.
+- Another filter removes elements from log lines which are not required by statment capturing service.

 ```yaml
 ....